Study Antropology and religion - in Nepal: Religion and power

 The credits you receive are internationally transferable ECTS-credits (European Credit Transfer System) that can form part of your bachelor degree in universities world wide.

-If you want to be a whole year in India, the religion course can be combined with the course in peace and conflict studies next semester.
+If you want to be a whole year in Nepal, the religion course can be combined with the course in peace and conflict studies next semester.
 It can also be combined with one of our courses in Ghana, Vietnam, Argentina and Nicaragua.

 Institute for International Studies at Oslo and Akershus University College (HIOA) holds the academic responsibility for the program.
 You get your ECTS and state loan/scholarships through and because of HIOA.
 It is Norway´s largest state owned university college, with approximately 16 000 students and 1700 employees.

 Hi, my name is Sondre and I studied Religion and Power with Kulturstudier.
 I am happy to answer questions about student life and my experiences in and around Pondicherry at email@example.com

 English is the language of instruction.
 Students and faculty come from many countries.
 If English is not your native language you will soon experience that your English skills improve rapidly.
 This will benefit you in future master studies and in your career, where the expectation is that you can perform as good in English as in the native language.

 To apply for the courses you must be eligible for university training.